Text that says 'Watch the Trailer' in black font.

 A large quotation mark symbol in black on a transparent background.

-James Dawson, BAFTA winning Director
+James Dawson, award-winning Director

 Five years ago, I realised that the countryside was becoming central to the conflict around the climate crisis and biodiversity loss.
 I felt it was undervalued as a focus for films.
 And not properly understood.
 So I went in search of a story that would allow this conflict to be explored in real time.
 And yet wouldn’t easily drop into the cliches that seems to dominate so much of the debate in our polarised world.